List of schemes of the government of India: Evaluations

 The Development Monitoring and Evaluation Office (DMEO) under the NITI Aayog is responsible for evaluations.
 Evaluation problems exist.
-Ministries such as the transport ministry can show immediate physical outcomes of its schemes whereas in health related schemes, in certain cases, there is no output to show for.
-Surveys trying to ascertain whether someone has benefitted from a scheme or not can result in someone denying being benefitted with the hope of receiving the benefit again.
-This kind of respondent bias in its various form is being addressed by Ministry of Statistics and Programme Implementation.
+Ministries such as the transport ministry can show immediate physical outcomes of their schemes, whereas in health-related schemes, in certain cases, there is no output to show.
+Surveys trying to ascertain whether someone has benefitted from a scheme or not can result in respondents denying having benefitted with the hope of receiving the benefit again.
+This kind of respondent bias in its various forms is being addressed by the Ministry of Statistics and Programme Implementation.
 The Comptroller and Auditor General of India also assesses the implementation of these schemes.

 Effectiveness

 A number of schemes of successive governments are effective, while others are not effective.
 Despite various schemes and programmes targeted towards hunger, nutrition remains a severe challenge.
 The Supreme Court has advised the government to keep finances in mind when coming out with schemes.
-An example given was the Right of Children to Free and Compulsory Education Act, 2009, a shortage of both schools and teachers.
-Since their inception, flagship welfare schemes of the Modi government such as Namami Gange and Ayushman Bharat have been sanctioned more than what has been spent.
-A key issue is identifying who to transfer scheme benefits to and how.
-In 2017 Comptroller and Auditor General of India (CAG) called Beti Bachao Beti Padhao a failure as per its own objectives.
+An example given was the Right of Children to Free and Compulsory Education Act, 2009, where there is a shortage of both schools and teachers.
+Since their inception, flagship welfare schemes of the Modi government, such as Namami Gange and Ayushman Bharat, have been sanctioned more than what has been spent.
+A key issue is identifying who should receive scheme benefits and how.
+In 2017, the Comptroller and Auditor General of India (CAG) called Beti Bachao Beti Padhao a failure as per its own objectives.